Shanibudi/ECMP-Performance-on-Fat-Tree-Networks/README.md

 ### Hash Collision

-The two elephant flows have different 5-tuples, but due to the finite number of ECMP paths, their hash values collide and map to the same ECMP path.
+The collision is discovered automatically by generating random flow 5-tuples until two distinct flows are mapped by the ECMP hash function to the same equal-cost path.
+No specific path or hash outcome is hard-coded in the experiment.

-This collision is discovered automatically by the code and is not hard-coded.

 ### Observed Behavior
 	•	Both elephant flows are routed over the same physical path